-Nao Robot [13], developed by Aldebaran robotics, is a biped robot with 25 Degrees of Freedom (DOF).
-It has 3-fingered robotic hands used for grasping and holding small objects (it can carry up to 300g using both hands).
-It is equipped with: 2 ultrasound devices situated in the chest that provide space information in a range of 1 meter, 2 cameras situated on the top and bottom of the head, 2 bumpers (contact sensors on the robot's feet), a gyrometer and an accelerometer (to determine whether the robot is in a stable or unstable position).
+Nao Robot [13], developed by Aldebaran robotics, is a (57 cm, 5.2 kg) biped robot with 25 Degrees of Freedom (DOF).
+It has 3-fingered robotic hands used for grasping and holding small objects (it can carry up to 300 g using both hands).
+Nao is equipped with: two ultrasound devices situated in the chest that provide space information in a range of 1 meter, two cameras situated on the top and bottom of the head, two bumpers (contact sensors on the robot's feet), a gyrometer and an accelerometer (to determine whether the robot is in a stable or unstable position).